AnotherSamWilson/miceforest/README.md

     This can cause the model training nearest-neighbors search to take a long time for large data.
 A subset of these points can be searched instead by using `data_subset`.
+  - In the `prediction_dtypes` parameter, specify `float16` for numeric
+    columns if it suits your data.
+The default mean matching functions are optimized for fast searches through `float16` arrays.
+You will lose some granularity, but it is often worth the additional speed.
+  - If you need to impute new data faster, compile the predictions with the `compile_candidate_preds` method.
+This stores the predictions for each model, so it does not need to be re-calculated at each iteration.
   - Convert your data to a numpy array.
 Numpy arrays are much faster to index.
 While indexing overhead is avoided as much as possible, there is no getting around it.
 Consider comverting to `float32` datatype